Interactions-Nexus/Nexus-Wiki/tritium++/register.md

 ### Parameters:

 `name` : Required to **identify** the name of the account/trust/token.
 The name should be in the format username:name (for local names) or namespace::name (for names in a namespace).
-This is optional if the `address` is provided
+This is optional if the `address` is provided.

 `address` : Required to **identify** the register address of the account/trust/token.
 This is optional if the `name` is provided.